Grumstrup1/41934_G42/A3/README.md

 Both can also be changed later in the terminal through the menu.

-When starting the script, the first thing it asks for is the file path to the IFC model.
+When running the script, the first thing it asks for is the file path to the IFC model.
 If the file loads, it prints “IFC model loaded successfully” and shows the menu.
 If not, it prints an error.

 **The menu has the following options:**